godinc0/focus-terminal/README.md

-# Focus terminal - Productivity Extension
+# Focus terminal - Chrome Productivity Extension

+I created this small plugin for my own use, since most extensions track or collect data.
+This is a lightweight open-source extension designed to quickly block and unblock websites.

+  Contributions are welcome.
+The extension is simple, with no data collection and no tracking.
+It really doesn’t get any simpler.

   Privacy-focused Chrome extension built with TypeScript for managing website access and improving focus.

   Absolutely no tracking or data collection.